paulscherrerinstitute/lib_cpp_h5_writer/README.md

             // No calculated values.
         }

-        // This functions adds REST parameters to your H5 variables - the input mapping might not be 1:1.
+        // This functions adds REST parameters to your H5 variables - might not be 1:1.
         // If you need to rename of modify your input variables, do it here. void add_input_values(unordered_map<string, boost::any>& values,
             const unordered_map<string, boost::any>& input_values) const override